Would You Know What to Do in the Event of a Bear Attack?

 But psychological impressions are one thing, physical ones are a whole different story…

 That’s why when I go into any territory where I might encounter a bear, you can bet your ass I’ve got a can of bear spray on my hip.
 And, of course, why you should too.

 Below, we’re going to look at why bear spray works, what to look for in a good product, and how to use bear spray correctly.
 We’ll also touch on safe storage tips and how to avoid a bear encounter in the first place.

 - Make sure a can of bear spray makes it into your hiking kit on every trip you take into bear country

-- Hold onto a can indefinitely (they expire after a period of time)
+- Hold onto a can indefinitely (they have a limited shelf-life)

-- Mistake that firearms are more useful than bear spray
+- Mistake that firearms are more useful than a spray

 - Spray it on yourself (you’d be surprised how often this happens)